 3. Visit as many of the other participants as possible and say hello in the comments box.

-4. The link up will remain open for four days, from midnight to midnight GMT for the long weekend, Friday to Monday.
+4. The link up will remain open for five days, from midnight to midnight GMT for the long weekend, Friday to Tuesday.

-So far quilters from the USA, England, Wales, Australia, Canada, Germany, Holland, New Zealand, France, Macau, Russia, Ireland and Brazil have taken part.
+So far quilters from the USA, England, Wales, Australia, Canada, Germany, Holland, New Zealand, France, Macau, Russia, Ireland, Brazil and Sweden have taken part.
 The first participant from each new country will get a special mention the following week.